 If you are overweight, diet and exercise are very important for improving back pain.

 Physical therapy is important for nearly everyone with disk disease.
 Therapists will teach you how to properly lift, dress, walk, and perform other activities.
-They teach you how to strengthen muscles that help support the spine.
+They will teach you how to strengthen muscles that help support the spine.
 You will also learn how to increase flexibility in your spine and legs.

 Surgery may be an option if your symptoms do not go away with other treatments and time.

-Diskectomy is surgery to remove all or part of a disk.
+One such surgery is diskectomy, which removes all or part of a disk.

 Most people improve with treatment.
-But you may have long-term back pain even after treatment.
+But you may have long-term back pain, even after treatment.